(Discrete Mathematics Techniques I)

 [Writing out the first sum and gathering like cubes gives:]

-Rewriting the first recurrence (4A) for and substituting into the above yields the closed form formula in terms of lower order summations for which we already have closed form formulas:
+Rewriting (19) for and substituting into the above yields the closed form formula:

 A table of the first few values is